-Although NSU is not required to agree to most restrictions, if you pay for health care services out of pocket in full and do not wish the services to be counted toward an insurance deductible you may request that the information related to these services not be included in any disclosures to a health plan.
+Although NSU is not required to agree to most restrictions, if you pay for health care services out of pocket in full and do not wish the services to be counted toward an insurance deductible, you may request that the information related to these services not be included in any disclosures to a health plan.
 There may be circumstances where NSU has a legal requirement to submit a bill to health plan and will be unable to provide services to you consistent with this request.

-If NSU does agree to a requested restriction, we may not use or disclose your PHI in violation of that restriction unless it is needed to provide emergency treatment.
-If one health care center/clinic agrees to a restriction, the restriction applies only to the facility that agreed, unless you submit the request to and receive written agreement to the restriction from the other health care centers/clinics at NSU.
+If the NSU Lab does agree to a requested restriction, we may not use or disclose your PHI in violation of that restriction unless it is needed to provide emergency treatment.
+If one health care center or laboratory at NSU agrees to a restriction, the restriction applies only to the facility that agreed, unless you submit the request to, and receive written agreement to the restriction from, the other health care centers or laboratory at NSU.
 Under certain circumstances, we may terminate a restriction.
-You may request, in writing, a restriction by contacting the HIPAA Liaison at the NSU Health Care Center/Clinic where you received services.
+You may request, in writing, a restriction by contacting the HIPAA liaison at NSU Lab.
+(Please see page 5.)

 C. The Right to Request to Receive Confidential Communications from Us by Alternative Means or at an Alternative Location.
 You have the right to request that we communicate with you in certain ways.
 We will accommodate reasonable requests.
 We may condition this accommodation by asking you for information as to how payment will be handled or specification of an alternative address or other method of contact.
 We will not require you to provide an explanation for your request.
-Requests must be made, in writing, to the HIPAA Liaison at the NSU Health Care Center/Clinic where you received services.
+Requests must be made, in writing, to the HIPAA liaison at the NSU Lab.
+(Please see page 5.)

-D. The Right to Request Amendment of Your PHI.
-You may request an amendment of PHI about you in a designated record set for as long as we maintain this information.
+D. The Right to Request Amendment of Your

+PHI.
+You may request an amendment of your PHI by making a written request to the HIPAA liaison at the NSU Lab.
+(Please see page 5.)
 If you believe that there is a mistake or missing information in our record of your PHI, you may request, in writing, that we correct or add to the record.
 In this written request, you must also provide a reason to support the requested amendment.
 We will respond within 60 days of receiving your request.
-We may deny the request in writing, if we determine that the PHI is: (1) correct and complete; (2) not created by us and/or not part of our records, or; (3) not permitted to be disclosed or inspected.
+We may deny the request in writing, if we determine that the PHI is: (1) correct and complete, (2) not created by us and/or not part of our records, (3) or not permitted to be disclosed or inspected.
 Any denial will state the reasons for denial and explain your rights to have the request and denial, along with any statement in response that you provide, appended to your PHI.
-If we approve the request for amendment, we will change the PHI and so inform you.
-Requests for amendment must be directed to the HIPAA Liaison at the NSU Health Care Center/Clinic where you received services.